 Bariatric Weight Loss Surgery

-Our surgeons provide free public seminars at both the Baton Rouge General and Woman's Hospitals.
-As they are scheduled, programs will be posted will be noted in our announcements section on the home page of this site.
+Our surgeons provide free public seminars at both the Baton Rouge General and Woman's Hospital.
+As they are scheduled, programs will be posted in our announcements section on the home page of this website.

 - Lap-band Gastric Banding System

 - The LAP-BAND® Adjustable Gastric Banding System was the first U.S Food and Drug Administration (FDA) approved adjustable gastric band for use in weight reduction.
 It was approved by the FDA in June 2001 and is the newest and only adjustable surgical treatment for morbid obesity in the United States.
 It induces weight loss by reducing the capacity of the stomach, which restricts the amount of food that can be consumed.